-Cervical spinal stenosis usually occurs in older adults as the result of normal age-related causes like wear and tear, as well as conditions such as arthritis – or due to a combination of both.
-Other conditions that can lead to cervical spinal stenosis include:
+To begin with, Cervical spinal stenosis usually occurs in older adults as the result of normal age-related causes like wear and tear, as well as conditions such as arthritis, or due to both.
+Also, other conditions that can lead to this include:

-- Spondylolisthesis (a condition in which one vertebra slips over the one beneath it)
+- A condition in which one vertebra slips over the one beneath it

 - Bone spurs